RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 ---
 {% imgcap center /images/beaglebone-black-ubuntu-ruby-rails.jpg BeagleBone Black running Ubuntu, Ruby, & Rails. %}

 The above screenshot shows a BeagleBone Black running Ubuntu, Ruby, and Rails.
 Why Ubuntu?
-The Bone comes pre-installed with [Ångström](http://www.angstrom-distribution.org/).
+The Bone comes [pre-installed with Ångström](/blog/2013/05/22/beaglebone-black-running-ruby-on-rails/), and it boots as soon as you unbox it.
 Why not stick with Ångström?

 My opinion: The factory standard is fine, but it's always good to have options.
 Here's why I decided to try Ubuntu on the BeagleBone Black: